 It’s easy to rent a car in Puerto Vallarta.

 Another option is to share a bla bla car.
-My friend did this from Puerto Vallarta and said it worked well!
+My friend and I did this from Puerto Vallarta to Guadalajara and paid only 350 pesos each.

 As Tequila is just an hour from Guadalajara, a beautiful city in Mexico, many people combine the two destinations in one trip.

-Unfortunately, there aren’t any direct busses from Puerto Vallarta to Tequila that I know of, so you’ll have to take a bus to Guadalajara first and then get a bus to Tequila from there.
+There aren’t any direct buses to Tequila, so you’ll have to take a bus to Guadalajara and then transfer to Tequila from there.
+You can book both buses online here.

 There are also many day tours to Tequila that leave from Guadalajara.